clayrisser/crypto-review/README.md

 - largest marketcap PoS smart contract platform
 - PoS consensus allows the platform to scale efficiently
 - KEVM is backwards compatible with ethereum solidity smart contracts
-- IEVM supports smart contracts built in any language
+- IEVM virtual machine supports smart contracts to be built in many languages
+- supports sharding and sidechains which improves the scalability of the platform

 #### Cons